Llandarcy Oil Refinery: History

 The refinery cost £3 million and eventually covered an area of about 400 hectares.

 Construction began in February 1919, and included construction of a new railway line.
 There were east and west facing connections on the Swansea District Line to the west of Jersey Marine Junction North.
 By the 1990s there were eight sidings and an unloading dock.
 The sidings were abolished by 2010.

 The refinery was formally opened by Stanley Baldwin, the President of the Board of Trade.
 It was named after William Knox D'Arcy, the founder of Anglo-Persian.

 Llandarcy was built as a model village to house refinery workers.
 In the 1950s about 2,600 people worked at the refinery.

 When opened, it was producing around 150,000 gallons of petrol a day.
 By 1960, it was refining 8 million tons of crude oil a year and was the third biggest oil refinery in the UK after Fawley Refinery and Lindsey Oil Refinery.

+One part of the refinery was near Queen's Dock; ships came from the British Tanker Company.

+In 1959 the refinery contributed financially to new building work at University College Swansea.

 In 1961, a new oil terminal was built by BP at Angle Bay in Pembrokeshire.
+Swansea docks could not unload large oil tankers, nothing over 20,000 tons.
+Most British oil tanker terminals could fit a 32,000 ton tanker, at the most.
+A new oil tanker dock was to be built from 1956 at Popton Point, for 45,000 ton oil tankers, with a 62-mile 46cm-diameter (18 inches) crude oil pipeline; it would be built at Angle Bay from the end of 1957, and was to open in July 1960.
+400 workers were building the terminal, 250 were building the oil tanks, and 620 workers were building the pipeline.
+The pipeline was completed in December 1959, after 14 months.
+The most difficult section was the 400-ft crossing of the tidal River Towy.
+Crude oil would be discharged at 3,000 tons per hour.
+The terminal would cost £6.5m.
+The former Popton Fort housed BP offices.
+The pipeline opened on Sunday 28 August 1960, with oil from the 'British Statesman' tanker.
+Fifty staff worked at the terminal.
+The Angle Bay Ocean Terminal was in full operation at the end of November 1960.
+The terminal was officially opened on Thursday 20 April 1961 by Richard Wood, Baron Holderness, the Conservative Minister of Power.

 Llandarcy closed in 1998.
-The site was demolished in October 2009.
+Demolition of the refinery was completed in October 2009.